The Waste and Resource Reporting Portal

 The EPA's Waste and Resource Reporting Portal (WARRP) is an online reporting tool designed to facilitate the submission of the Waste Contribution Monthly Report (WCMR) and the Annual Waste Report (AWR).

-Under the Protection of the Environment Operations Act 1997 (POEO Act), all licence holders of levy liable waste facilities (ie. landfills, waste recycling facilities, waste storage, and waste transfer facilities) must submit the following reports to the NSW Environment Protection Authority (EPA):
+Under the Protection of the Environment Operations Act 1997 (POEO Act), all occupiers of levy liable waste facilities (i.e. landfills, waste recycling facilities, waste storage, and waste transfer facilities) must submit WCMRs to the EPA.

 Licensed waste facilities that are not required to pay the levy as well as landfills not located within the regulated area of NSW are required to submit an Annual Waste Report to the EPA.